-One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.99% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Lake Forest telecommute to their jobs.
+Overall, about 11.67% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The people who call Lake Forest home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lake Forest residents report their race to be White, followed by Asian.
 Important ancestries of people in Lake Forest include Irish, English, Italian, and Polish.

 The most common language spoken in Lake Forest is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Korean.